Should language teachers give free trial lessons to students?

 Why do language teachers give free trial lessons to students?

 I believe that many language teachers offer free trial lessons because it seems to be an ingrained moral tradition in this profession.
-They may be worried that they can't advertise trial lessons at full price or a discounted price because they're in competition with tens of thousands of other teachers who offer unpaid trial lessons.
+They may be worried that they can't advertise trial lessons at full price or a discounted price because they're competing with tens of thousands of other teachers who offer unpaid trial lessons.
 Moreover, if they haven't got any teaching-related degrees, they may have an inferiority complex and imposter syndrome which makes them feel less inclined to charge a student for the first class.

 To compound the situation, many language students realise that they can manipulate the oversaturation of the language teacher market.
 Hence, we language teachers need to stamp down on this pervasive sense of entitlement and frugality among a significant proportion of language learners.